Arshiya-Bagheri/task-manager/README.md

 ### Option 2: Using prebuilt Windows `.exe`

 1. Navigate to the `dist/` folder.
-2. Use `task-cli.exe` directly without installing Python.
+2. Use `task-manager.exe` directly without installing Python.

 ---